Bomb squad called in after suspicious find closes busy main road at rush hour

-Bomb squad deal with grenade found by magnet fishers under bridge at Walton-le-Dale
+Bomb squad deal with unexploded WW2 grenade found by magnet fishers under bridge at Walton-le-Dale

 Bomb squad officers were called to an incident which closed a busy main road at rush hour.